cgiffard/node-simplecrawler/README.md

     Set this to `iso8859` to trigger
     [URI.js](https://medialize.github.io/URI.js/)' re-encoding of iso8859 URL's
     to unicode.
+* `crawler.urlNormalize` = true by default.
+    Set it to false if url should not be normalized.
+[URI.js](https://medialize.github.io/URI.js/).
 * `crawler.maxDepth=0` -
     Defines a maximum distance from the original request at which resources will be downloaded.